 3. Get Clear on Your Content, Scope, and Writing Style Before You Begin Writing in Earnest

-If you are new to the writing process, it will save you an enormous amount of time in rewriting if you do a great deal of preparation up front.
-This includes knowing your target audience, establish a consistent style and voice, and a detailed structure for the book.
+If you are new to the writing process, it will save you an enormous amount of time in rewriting if you do a great deal of preparation upfront.
+This includes knowing your target audience, establishing a consistent style and voice, and a detailed structure for the book.

 4. Surround Yourself With Caring Reviewers and Editors

-Engaging others in reviewing you book as you write it is a great way to immerse yourself in the topic and get on-gong feedback.
+Engaging others in reviewing your book as you write is a great way to immerse yourself in the topic and get on-gong feedback.
 Discussion of the topic with others can also lead to great new ideas and insights.

 5. Accept That Publishing is a Long Haul

 I know this will continue to be a challenging effort and push my personal and professional limits.
-I am also confident that the effort will be rewarding for me and for the readers.
+I am also confident that the effort will be rewarding for the readers and for me.
 In the meantime, you can count on the fact that I won’t be quitting my day job any time soon.

 Leaders, Will You Write a Book?